MASSHUU12/godot-confirma/addons/confirma/docs/TESTING.md

 Ignore class/method during testing.

-Can ignore always, only when run from the editor or when tests are not run from the specified category.
+Can ignore always, only when run in editor/headless mode or when tests are not run from the specified category.

 The third option can be a bit confusing, but allows creating tests that will not be always run, but only under certain circumstances.